Plant Beginning With Z

 Zamia species have played a significant role in traditional medicine among indigenous communities.
 The roots, stems, and leaves of certain species have been used to treat a range of ailments, including digestive issues, skin infections, and respiratory problems.
 Additionally, Zamia plants have been cultivated as ornamental plants, prized for their architectural foliage and ability to thrive in various conditions.

-See also Plants Starting With C
+See also Plants That Begin With Y

 Cultivation Techniques